Please call if you have any questions. (432) 335-6672

 Applications will be accepted in person at Odessa College, Health Science Building Room 100, or through this email: ADN@odessa.edu

 Incomplete applications will not be accepted.
-In order to allow students to complete the application process by the deadline of May 25, 2022, we encourage students to submit all other required documents between March 1 - March 25.
+In order to allow students to complete the application process by the deadline, we encourage students to submit all required documents between May 1 - June 1.
 Call 432.335.6672 if you have any questions or concerns.

 Other Helpful Information: